Skip to site content

 Patient Referred Care Fax: 435-725-6807

-Leave the hazards of urban life behind and apply your skills to a wide scope of health care.
-Our ambulatory 40-hour facility is staffed by physicians, physician's assistants, nurse practitioners, and dental, optometry, and psychology providers.
+The Uintah and Ouray Service Unit is an ambulatory 40-hour facility and is staffed by physicians, physician's assistants, nurse practitioners, and dental, optometry, behavioral health, and pharmacists.
 We provide comprehensive public health services including general medical, surgical follow-up, pediatric, prenatal and postpartum care.
 Dental, behavioral health, and optometry services are also available.
 Other clinical specialties are provided by visiting consultants and are scheduled periodically.
 Patients requiring more complex medical care are referred to the hospital or other contract facilities.

 After-hours and weekend needs can often be handled by the After-Hours Nurse Advice Line.
 Other resources include the emergency rooms at Uintah Basin Medical Center in Roosevelt, Ashley Valley Medical Center in Vernal, and at the Urgent Care Centers in Roosevelt and Vernal.

-You will enjoy a small town life at Fort Duchesne, Roosevelt, or Vernal, the "Dinosaur Capital of the United States," about a half-hour away.
-The nearest large city is Salt Lake, approximately 160 miles to the northwest.
+A small-town lifestyle can be found at Fort Duchesne, Roosevelt (10 minutes West of Fort Duchesne), or Vernal (25 minutes East of Fort Duchesne), the "Dinosaur Capital of the United States.”
+The nearest large city is Salt Lake City, approximately 160 miles to the northwest.
 The state's capital and the University of Utah are located here.

 Ft.
-Duchesne sits within the bowl of the Uintah Basin and is surrounded by mountains.
+Duchesne, Roosevelt and Vernal sit within the bowl of the Uintah Basin and is surrounded by mountains.
 The area varies greatly in elevation and its upper peaks are often crested with snow.
 You will experience winter temperatures around 20 degrees and summer highs of 90 degrees.

-This gives you full opportunity to participate in year-round activities.
-Ice-fish in Flaming Gorge Lake during the winter.
-Raft the cool Green River in the heat of the summer.
+The Uintah Basin gives you full opportunity to participate in year-round activities.
+Ice-fish in Flaming Gorge Reservoir during the winter.
+Boating in multiple nearby lakes in the summer.
+Raft and fish the cool Green River in the heat of the summer.
 See the bones of more than 1,800 fossilized dinosaurs, the largest concentration in the world.
 Drive through the heart of canyon country for spectacular views down sheer cliffs.

 Spend a weekend at Salt Lake City, world headquarters of the Church of Jesus Christ of Latter-Day Saints, and hear an organ recital at the famed Mormon Tabernacle.
-Or stay closer to home for Vernal's annual dinosaur celebration and parade.
+Salt Lake City and Park City (2.5 and 2 hours west) offer world famous skiing.
+Or stay closer to home for Vernal's annual dinosaur celebration, parade and rodeo.
 You will delight all your senses as you appreciate everything this area has to offer.

 A division of the Shoshoni and related to the Paiutes, the Ute Indians once roamed the territories of Colorado, Utah and New Mexico.
 The state of Utah derives its name from their proud heritage.

-Modern times brought newfound wealth in the form of natural gas and oil discovered on the reservations.
-Today's Ute Indians mix traditional customs with an urbanized lifestyle.
+Modern times brought newfound wealth in the form of natural gas and oil discovered on the Ute Reservation.
+Today's Ute Indians mix traditional customs with rural-urban lifestyle.
 Most speak English, in addition to their native language.

 Annual Bear dances and powwows are held in the spring and summer, respectively.
 Religious rites, such as sweat ceremonies, purification, and prayers take place throughout the year.
 The other tribes in Utah have their own traditions, as well.
 You'll find the atmosphere is quite different from suburban America and poses its own set of challenges.